dannielss/shortening-url/README.md

 ## :gift: Features

-- Upload multiple files
-- Search for keyword/highlight text
+- Shorten long URLs
+- Redirect users from short URLs to the original links
+- Observability with Prometheus and Grafana
+- Cache with redis
-- Dark theme
+- Swagger docs

 ## :wrench: Configuration